 Users may only gain access to the Citrix environment if:

-- Director of Cash Management and/or E-Commerce Coordinator must approve all requests.
+- Request is approved by the Director of Cash Management and/or E-Commerce Coordinator.

-- Users will abide by the above user access guidelines.
+- User abides by the above user access guidelines.

-- Users must complete annual PCI training through the Treasurer’s office.
+- Users has completed annual PCI training through the Treasurer’s office.

 - Administrators will abide by the Privileged Access Policy.

-- Administrators will immediately revoke all of a user’s access to High Security Systems when a change in employment status, job function, or responsibilities dictate the user no longer requires such access.
+- Access will be immediately revoked to all of a user’s access to High Security Systems when a change in employment status, job function, or responsibilities dictate the user no longer requires such access.